ErpNetDocs/dev/topics/table-api/index.md

 ### Using incremental refresh to accelerate data updates in PowerBI

-To achieve filtering for lines and other tables by the Document_Date field of the document head, it is necessary to use a filter by reference field.

-However, an incremental refresh problem then arises.
-It is not possible to set the required filtering without manually setting parameters by which to filter, and PowerBI online does not support refreshing from the source set this way.
+To achieve filtering for lines and other tables by the **Document_Date** field of the document head, it is necessary to filter by a reference field.
+However, an incremental refresh problem will then arise.
+It is not possible to set the required filtering without manually setting parameters by which to filter, and PowerBI online does not support refreshing from the source that was set this way.

-**It is imperative that the general parameters described at the beginning are set before proceeding!**
+**It is imperative that you set the general parameters described at the beginning of this article before proceeding!**

-Data loading via Web Content with the ability to filter by reference fields and compatibility with incremental refresh.
+#### Data loading via Web Content with the ability to filter by reference fields and compatibility with incremental refresh

-We apply the following approach:
+Let's apply the following approach:

 1. Use Web Content as data source
 2. Manually set all possible filters that should be applied in the data source to reduce the transferred data as much as possible
 3. Manually set the list of fields to be returned to reduce the amount of data
 4. Convert the returned data to JSON
-5. Convert the result to a table, after which other processing can continue
+5. Convert the result to a table, after which other processings can continue

-It is easiest to use the example provided, modifying as needed.
+It is easiest to use the example provided, which can be changed as needed.

-Example of data filtering for table Crm_Sales_Order_Lines_Table:
+An example of data filtering for table **Crm_Sales_Order_Lines_Table**:

 ```
 let